Available for Field Trip Packages 2 & 4

 Key Concepts: Birds, Adaptations, Conservation

-Dip into the remarkable world of our feathered friends from the Southern Hemisphere and discover what makes these birds so special. *Note: live penguins not included in the class.
+Dip into the remarkable world of our feathered friends from the Southern Hemisphere and discover what makes these birds so special!
+Please note: Live penguins are not included in the class.

 LIFE ON THE REEF